There are many fabulous archeological sites in Sardinia.

 Travel along the coastline and see structures from the 3rd Century AC, like a nobleman’s house and an atrium.
 There’s also an amphitheater to check out that originally could seat one thousand people.
 Head to Aesculapius’s sanctuary from the 4th century.

-If you’d like to join a guided tour, these are some good options:
+If you’d like to join a guided tour departing from Cagliari, click here.

 Tomba dei Giganti